Kaushikjb01/Order-Amount-Prediction/README.md

 ## Tools/Concepts Used
 1. Python
+2. HTML CSS
-2. Machine Learning
+3. Machine Learning
-3. SQL
+4. SQL
-4. Java
+5. Java
-5. React
+6. React
-6. Flask
+7. Flask

 ## Below are a few pictures to give a quick overview
 Home Page: